dsent/bullet-addons/src/telegram-iv/telegram-iv-readme.md

 in the `<head>` section), it will also show the channel name and allow users to join it:
 ![A screenshot of a Telegram Instant View page with a channel link](telegram-iv-sample.png)

-It has a bit of site-specific logic, but can be adapted for other Bullet/Notion-powered sites with similar structure.
+It has a bit of site-specific logic, but can be adapted for other Bullet-powered sites with similar structure.

 I'm sharing it here for reference so you can make the experience better for your